9 Interesting Facts About Bamboo

 What Is Bamboo?

 While often mistaken for a tree variety, bamboo is actually a giant grass.
 It’s a perennial flowering plant in the subfamily Bambusoideae of the grass family Poaceae and is the only one to diversify in forests.
-Just like a typical lawn, bamboo grows with a shallow-yet-dense root network.
-Unlike other grasses, most bamboo varieties are naturally evergreen — in place of green grass blades, bamboo grows woody culms.
+Bamboo grows with a shallow yet dense root network like a typical lawn.
+Unlike other grasses, most bamboo varieties are naturally evergreen — instead of green grass blades, bamboo grows woody culms.

 Where Does Bamboo Grow?

-With a presence in five continents, bamboo grows all over the world in temperate, subtropical and tropical climates — you can grow bamboo nearly anywhere.
+With a presence in five continents — Asia, Africa, Australia and North and South America — bamboo grows all over the world in temperate, subtropical and tropical climates.
+You can grow bamboo nearly anywhere.
 This plant grows in every continent except Europe and Antarctica, and while the plant isn’t indigenous to Europe, bamboo is now grown in the warmer southern part of the continent.

 How to Grow Bamboo

 If you’d like to try planting bamboo, do it in a sunny area with moist, well-drained soil to ensure it thrives.
-The best time to plant bamboo in the Northern Hemisphere is in the spring, so the grass variety has time to develop a good root system before autumn comes.
+Spring is the best time to plant bamboo in the Northern Hemisphere, so the grass variety has time to develop a good root system before autumn.
 Allow any dropped leaves to accumulate on the ground as nutrient-rich mulch for your bamboo grove.

 Because the bamboo root system is dense and can spread quickly, it’s best to avoid planting it near your neighbors or property systems, like sewage lines.
-Only plant bamboo where it can spread safely, in an area where you can easily control the forest perimeter with regular mowing.
+Only plant bamboo where it can spread safely, and you can easily control the forest perimeter with regular mowing.

 Whether you’re new to bamboo or a bamboo enthusiast, everyone can learn something new about the world’s most exciting grass.
 Check out the following little-known facts about all the things you can do with bamboo, one of the most incredible plants on the planet.